alegiuk/CR10_SW/README.md

 ## CAD/STL
 The files that you will need to print are included in the STL folder, I also attach the CAD (.step) model useful during assembly

+## Custom milled y axis plate
+this plate replaces the stock one and has the holes for screwing the mgn12 blocks and the files to attach the y drag chain

 ## Images
 Images of both the 3d model and my physical printer